On the structure of finitely presented Bestvina-Brady groups: On the structure of B-B groups

 \section{On the structure of B-B groups}

 As stated earlier the aim of this article is to describe the structure of Bestvina-Brady groups and we do this, up to some extent, in this section.
-However, we start by focusing at a class of B-B groups that have are in fact isomorphic to some RAAG.
-These type of B--B groups can be recognized from the graph defining the ambient RAAG.
-Then we move to the \textit{iterated amalgamated product} structure having the very first factor group isomorphic to a RAAG.
-Most importantly, the iterated amalgamated product structure of the B--B group can also be derived from the graph defining its ambient RAAG.
+However, we start by focusing at a class of B-B groups that are in fact isomorphic to some RAAG.
+These type of B-B groups can be recognized from the graph defining the ambient RAAG.
+Then we move to the \textit{iterated amalgamated product} structure having the very first factor group isomorphic to an arbitrary RAAG and other factors isomorphic to $\Z^2$ (which are also RAAGs).
+Most importantly, the iterated amalgamated product structure of the B-B group can also be derived from the graph defining its ambient RAAG.